 This part, which is most of the way through it’s infusion, is the headliner for the inside of the console.

-With all of the systems plumbed and wired, the boat is ready for the installation of the liner, which is the deck and interior hull sides, and the ring deck.
+With all of the systems plumbed and wired, the boat is ready for the installation of the ring deck, this piece seals together the liner and the hull.
+This creates a rigid and sturdy structure.
 These parts are glued-in in a similar manner as the grid, and the ring deck is additionally fastened with stainless steel hardware.

 Toward the end of the build, the hull and systems are ready to have the engines bolted on.
 Our transom, fully cored with a modern composite material (never wood!), is engineered to withstand the weight and forces of twin and even triple engine applications.